Gil Bernal

-Gil Bernal (1931–2011) was a singer and a session musician.
+Gil Bernal (February 4, 1931–July 17, 2011) was an American singer and session musician.
 His saxophone can be heard on recordings such as "Searchin'" by The Coasters.
 In the 1950s he played on Duane Eddy's 1958 album Have 'Twangy' Guitar Will Travel.
 In later years, he played on Warren Zevon's 2003 album The Wind and the Chávez Ravine album by Ry Cooder.

 Background

 Bernal was born on February 4, 1931, in Watts, Los Angeles.
 His father was Sicilian and his mother Mexican.

 Career

 As well as a musician, Bernal was a singer in his own right.
 As singer he sang on his own singles, which included "Keep Those Wanderin' Eyes Off My Baby", "Tower of Strength" and "The Dogs".

 Early years to the 1950s

 By the time he was in his teens he was an accomplished singer and saxophonist.
 In the early days he played at parties.
 In 1950, he ended up replacing a sax player that Lionel Hampton had fired.
 He then toured nationally with Hampton in a band that included Quincy Jones and Little Jimmy Scott.
 In the period between 1954 and 1955, Bernal recorded under his own name.
 He recorded "Easyville" and "The Whip" for the Spark Records label.
 Two others he recorded for the label were "Strawberry Stomp" and "King Solomon's Mines".
 "The Whip" did receive some airplay and was used by Alan Freed as the opening theme for his late R&B show.
 He did some session work for the label which included "Riot in Cell Block Number 9" by The Robins.

 He played on Duane Eddy's 1958 hit "Rebel Rouser" and also "Stalkin'".